Sefton Park: Aviary

 An aviary was introduced to the park in 1901 and was home to many exotic birds.
-After falling into disuse in the 1990s, the old cages were removed during the restoration project and replaced with a new curved viewing point overlooking new outside planting.
+After falling into disuse in the 1980s, the old cages were removed during the restoration project and replaced with a new curved viewing point overlooking new outside planting.

 The Concert

 The park also boasted a small open-air theatre – "The Concert" – near the café which featured singers, magicians and talent contests to entertain local children during the summer holidays.
 This was removed in the 1970s.

 Boating lake

 The lake was a popular venue for boating until the 1970s, with a jetty and boat hire facilities.
 The lake was totally emptied in 2007 for the extensive renovation work and all of the fish (which included specimen weights of carp, tench, roach, pike and golden orf) were caught with large nets and sent to various locations across the UK.
 Following its restoration, the lake was refilled in 2010.
-Turtles have also been spotted in the lake.